-Northern offers extraordinary hands-on opportunities undergraduate research or internships in chemistry.
+Northern offers extraordinary hands-on opportunities for student research or internships in chemistry.
 Here, students work closely in the lab with professors and equipment in a way not often available in other classrooms and labs.

 Northern students also have the chance to perform original chemistry research on their own, under faculty mentorship.
-Many students find that a summer undergraduate research project or internship helps crystallize their career goals.
+Many students find that a summer student research project or internship helps crystallize their career goals.

 “In high school, I attended a couple of different basketball camps at Northern, and I really fell in love with the campus there.
 Then when I toured, I was really impressed by the faculty that I met.
 I do really well when I get to know the people that I am interacting with closely, and that is especially important when it comes to your professors.
 At Northern, there is so much opportunity to lead and try new things.
 I am currently working on my third independent research project at Northern, and I don’t think I would have gotten that opportunity at any other university.
 Northern does a really good job at giving students hands-on experience, which has been extremely impactful in my time here.
 The new science center has also been really helpful with my research.
 In the old science center, I would have to walk all the way across the building while I was doing my research, but the new science center is set up really well.
 Now I go straight from my lab bench to the classroom, and it’s like 20 feet away.
 Overall, it makes the research process much smoother.” – Parker Heger, New Underwood, N.D. #beNORTHERN #unleashYOURpotential #NorthernStateU #WhyNSU